Reviewed: 2017-12-11 - (Review Updated: 2018-08-28)

 Note to readers: I generally only review stories that I like.
 That is part of the reviewer‘s guidelines, and I do take it to heart.
 My hope is that by sharing my enthusiasm with a story others will be encouraged to read it.

 As is his trademark, Tedbiker has populated his story with believable and appealing characters.
-He is able to take a domestic situation with a fairly young single man and several college age women and make it seem like it is all very ordinary.
-Tedbiker also introduces us or makes us more familiar with everyday slices of life in the United Kingdom.
+He is able to take a domestic situation with a fairly young widower and several college age women and make it seem like it is all very ordinary.
+Tedbiker also introduces us to, or makes us more familiar with everyday slices of life in the United Kingdom.
 For that I am particularly grateful; it is a terrific window on another culture.

 Naturally, there is enough romance in the story to make me wish that I were in Pete’s shoes.
 This story has a proud place in my permanent collection, and I re-read it from time to time.
 I think you will like it too, but if you are looking for a stroke story, look elsewhere.